C. J. Sapong

-Charles "CJ" Nana Kwabena Sapong (/səˈpɒŋ/; born December 27, 1988) is an American professional soccer player who plays as a forward for Major League Soccer club Nashville SC.
+Charles "CJ" Nana Kwabena Sapong (/səˈpɒŋ/; born December 27, 1988) is an American former professional soccer player who played as a forward.

 Born in Manassas, Virginia, Sapong was part of the D.C.
 United youth academy before playing college soccer for the James Madison Dukes.
 After playing four seasons with James Madison, Sapong was drafted in the first round of the 2011 MLS SuperDraft by Sporting Kansas City as the 11th overall pick.

 After his debut professional season, Sapong was named the MLS Rookie of the Year for 2011.
 In 2012, Sapong won his first championship, helping Kansas City win the U.S. Open Cup.
 He then was part of the side that won MLS Cup in 2013.
 Prior to the 2015 season, Sapong was traded to the Philadelphia Union.
 He played for the Union for three seasons, converting from a winger to a forward, before being traded to the Chicago Fire in 2019.
 Sapong has also represented the United States internationally, earning four caps between 2012 and 2018.